Nell Gwyn: Death

 In March 1687, Gwyn suffered a stroke that left her paralysed on one side.
 In May, a second stroke left her confined to the bed in her Pall Mall house; she made out her will on 9 July and a codicil on 18 October with her executors, Laurence Hyde, 1st Earl of Rochester, Thomas Herbert, 8th Earl of Pembroke, Sir Robert Sawyer and Henry Sidney each receiving £100.
 Gwyn died from apoplexy "almost certainly due to the acquired variety of syphilis" on 14 November 1687, at ten in the evening, less than three years after the King's death.
 She was 37 years old (if she was born in 1650).
-Her balance at Child & Co. was reported to be well over four figures, and she possessed almost 15,000 ounces of plate.
+Her balance at Child & Co. was reported to be well over four figures, and she possessed almost 15,000 ounces of plate (solid silver).
 Therefore, it has been suggested that most of her wealth was in trust or not in liquid assets, which might explain why the rich woman was so poor.
 A letter from Wigmore to Etherege, the day after Gwyn's burial, reports that Gwyn left about £1,000,000, "a great many say more, few less".
 The majority of her estate went to her son.
 Gwyn's will also conveys her charitable side with her leaving £100 to be distributed to the poor of the parish of St Martin-in-the-Fields and Westminster and £50 to release debtors from prison every Christmas.

 She was buried in the church of St Martin-in-the-Fields, London, on 17 November 1687.
 In compliance with one of Gwyn's final requests, Thomas Tenison, the future Archbishop of Canterbury, preached a sermon on 17 December from the text of Luke 15:7 "Just so, I tell you, there will be more joy in heaven over one sinner who repents than over ninety-nine righteous persons who need no repentance."
 Her will and codicil were proved on 7 December 1687.